ArduPilot/ardupilot_wiki/common/source/docs/common-scripted-aerobatics-4.4.rst

    </tbody>
    </table>

-A LUA script would need to be running when the above mission command is encountered to recognize that it needs to take control, and start sending pitch/roll/yaw rate inputs into the flight controller to control its attitude and/or trajectory.
+A LUA script would need to be running when the above mission command is encountered to recognize that it needs to take control, and start sending pitch/roll/yaw rate inputs into the autopilot to control its attitude and/or trajectory.
 It can use the four variable input parameters of the command to control aspects of the maneuver, such as rate of rolls/loops, repeat counts, time for certain segments of the maneuver, etc. An example is provided in the LUA Scripting Applet directory called `plane_aerobatics.lua <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/applets/Aerobatics/FixedWing>`__ for several types of tricks and full aerobatic schedules.

 The execution of a script running during the NAV_SCRIPT_TIME item can easily be interrupted by switching modes out of AUTO.